ClementNerma/NightOS/docs/specs/syscalls.md

 - `0x22`: The target process runs under another user
 - `0x23`: Notification mode is enabled but the target process does not have a handler registered for the [`RECV_PIPE`](signals.md#0x20-recv_pipe) signal

-**Description:**

-Open a pipe with a process of the same application and running under the same user and get its SC.
-The buffer size multiplier indicates the size of the pipe's buffer, multiplied by 64 KB.
-The default (`0`) falls back to a size of 64 KB.
-The command code can be used to indicate to the target process which action is expected from it.
-It does not follow any specific format.
-The target process will receive the SC/RC's counterpart through the [`RECV_PIPE`](signals.md#0x20-recv_pipe) signal, unless notification mode states otherwise.

 ## `0x21` SEND_PIPE

+Share an RC or SC identifier with another process.
+This will trigger in the target process the [`RECV_PIPE`](signals.md#0x20-recv_pipe) signal, unless the notification mode tells otherwise.

+When the target process writes through the received SC or read from the received RC, the performance will be equal to writing or reading through the original RC/SC identifier.

 **Arguments:**